Addsfit massage gun deep tissue review for runners

 - Take breaks of up to a few hours when using the gun multiple times a day

 The battery on the addsfit massage gun is fantastic, it supports up to six hours on a single charge.
 Upon reviewing this product, I’ve only had to charge it once and that’s with intensive use for the purpose of this review.

-You’re looking at more than a week if not more on a single charge – not bad for a mid-range massage gun.
+You’re looking at more than a week if not more on a single charge – not bad for a mid-range deep tissue massage gun.

 Is the massage gun comfortable to hold?